KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 ## Project Overview

-In the demand-driven rideshare industry, unpredictability creates a constant staffing challenge.
-Inaccurate demand forecasting results in either **excessive costs** from driver surpluses or **degraded service** from driver shortages.
-This is where high-accuracy forecasting provides a critical advantage, as it allows operators to maximize efficiency while ensuring workers have **predictable schedules**.

-This project demonstrates a solution by forecasting rideshare volume across 195 NYC zones using **684 million trip records**.
-After evaluating Seasonal Naïve, Prophet, and XGBoost, **XGBoost was the strongest performer**, achieving a **6.4% average MAPE** with 97% of zones meeting the 10% error target.
+This project forecasts daily rideshare volume across 195 NYC zones using 684 million trip records.
+Three models were evaluated, including a Seasonal Naive Baseline, Prophet and XGBoost.
+XGBoost proved to be the strongest performer, achieving a 6.4% average MAPE with 97% of zones meeting the 10% error target.

 ---